A Toy Model of the Information Paradox in Empty Space: Introduction

 The cloning paradox arises because it is possible to draw nice slices in the evaporating black hole spacetime so that a single spacelike slice intersects both the infalling matter and captures a large fraction of the outgoing Hawking radiation.
 This makes it appear that the same information is present at two points on the slice, violating no-cloning theorems in quantum mechanics.
 A related, and sharper paradox was constructed in \cite{Mathur:2009hf} and elaborated in \cite{Almheiri:2012rt}.
 A consideration of the Hawking process reveals that, for an old black hole, the near-horizon region must be entangled with the interior of the black-hole and also with the early Hawking radiation that may have traveled far from the horizon.
 This appears to violate information-theoretic inequalities on the monogamy of entanglement and again suggests that information in the interior has been ``cloned'' in the exterior.

-The papers \cite{Papadodimas:2012aq,*Papadodimas:2013wnh,*Papadodimas:2013jku} proposed a resolution to these paradoxes that relied on the idea that in quantum gravity it may sometimes happen that the degrees of freedom in one region can be written as ``scrambled'' versions of degrees of freedom in another region.
+The papers \cite{Papadodimas:2012aq,*Papadodimas:2013wnh,*Papadodimas:2013jku,*Ghosh:2016fvm,*Ghosh:2017pel} proposed a resolution to these paradoxes relying on the idea that, in quantum gravity, degrees of freedom in one region can sometimes be equated to a combination of degrees of freedom in another region.
 The existence of this physical effect, called ``complementarity'' \cite{'tHooft:1984re,*Susskind:1993if,*Kiem:1995iy}, was demonstrated in a simple setting in \cite{Banerjee:2016mhh} and this paper will elucidate its relation to the information paradox.

 A complete understanding of black-hole evaporation requires additional physical effects.
 For instance, nonperturbative dynamical effects in gravity provide the exponentially small corrections that are required to unitarize Hawking radiation and reconcile the late-time behaviour of two-point functions or the spectral form-factor with general predictions from unitarity \cite{Maldacena:2001kr,Barbon:2004ce,Fitzpatrick:2016mjq,*Anous:2016kss,Saad:2018bqo}.
 Moreover, to resolve paradoxes that appear in the interior of large AdS black-holes \cite{Marolf:2015dia,*Almheiri:2013hfa}, the map between the bulk and boundary must be state-dependent \cite{Papadodimas:2015jra,*Papadodimas:2015xma,*Verlinde:2013qya,*Jafferis:2017tiu,*Berenstein:2016pcx,*deBoer:2018ibj}.